10 Best Payroll Software for Small Business Users in 2023

 How We Chose the Top Payroll Software

-We checked and compared the best payroll software for small businesses across industries; most of them offer many of the same basic payroll tools with certain nuances in features such as same-day vs two-day direct deposit or unlimited pay runs vs limited pay runs.
+We checked and compared the best small business payroll software across industries; most of them offer many of the same basic payroll tools with certain nuances in features, such as same-day vs two-day direct deposit or unlimited pay runs vs limited pay runs.
 Generally, the top payroll software offers direct deposit, tax filing, and year-end tax report preparation.
 Some even provide benefits and HR support.

 Click through the tabs below for a more detailed breakdown of our evaluation criteria: